 - Do not use the decorative typeface for a big block of text.

-- Add visuals such as images, icons, and even emojis to support the statement as well as make the reading experience pleasant and memorable.
+- Add visuals such as images, icons, and even emojis emails to support the statement as well as make the reading experience pleasant and memorable.
 You can also add videos, yet be aware that not all email readers can play them.

 A well-thought-out structure ensures a solid foundation for all marketing tricks that you want to pull.
 Without it, your email design will fail.
 Therefore, be ready to spend some time on it.
 Consider these useful tips.